We asked you to choose..

 To achieve the huge successes that our clients achieve you must make this paradigm shift.

-What is the number one most profitable group of people that you can market to that will consistently deliver the best return on your advertising dollar and that most businesses neglect?
+Your number one most profitable group of people that you can market to and will consistently deliver the best return on your marketing dollar is YOUR EXISTING CUSTOMERS!